robotpony/w42/content/blog/2025/the-feels-of-nostalgia-can-drive-great-design.md

 The medium changes but the feeling doesn't.

-So the question becomes: how do we bottle that feeling?
+The question becomes: how do we bottle that feeling?
 How do we translate those visceral memories into interfaces that work for people whose formative experiences were completely different from ours?

 ## Translating feeling to function